40 Under/Over 40

 Jimmie ‘66 and Tina ‘65 Strong

 Following his graduation from then-Delaware State College, Jimmie Strong found success during a four-decade career as an entrepreneur in Delaware, Maryland and Georgia.
 Strong was a master builder and the force behind multiple construction and restaurant ventures, including serving as CEO of the Strong Company, a multi-disciplined corporation with specialties in land development, luxury subdivision and single-home construction and real estate.
-The company also included a record label and Original Pizza of Boston and Partners Steak and Seafood franchises in its portfolio.
-Tina Strong held a succession of successful physical education and science teaching positions and continued her studies at the University of Maryland, the University of Delaware and the University of Georgia, where she earned her Master of Education with an emphasis in Biology.
+The company also included a record label, an Original Pizza of Boston and Partners Steak and Seafood franchises in its portfolio.
+Tina Strong held a succession of successful physical education and science teaching positions and continued her studies at the University of Maryland, the University of Delaware and the University of Georgia, where she earned her Master of Education Degree with an emphasis in Biology.
 Soon after, she was promoted to Science Department head, a position she held more than 15 years.
 In business, she is the co-owner and vice president of the Strong Company.
 Both Tina and Jimmie, who met during their freshman year on campus, are lifetime members of the Delaware State University Alumni Association and have been inducted into the DSU Athletic Hall of Fame in recognition of their longtime support of DSU.
 Jimmie lettered in three sports, including football, during his time as a student.
 Their union has produced two daughters— Audra and Cassandra — as well as an adopted daughter Fredrena and two grandchildren.

 Leroy A. Tice, Esq. ’02